pysal/segregation/paper/paper.md

 )
 ```

-In terms of comparative segregation indexes, it possible to assess statistical significance between two measures using the `TwoValueTest` of the `inference` module as well as decompose the comparison using `DecomposeSegregation` from `decomposition`.
-Assume the user would like to compare the segregation of `group_A` between `data_1` and another spatial context `data_2`, therefore, the code
+In terms of comparative segregation indexes, it is possible to assess statistical significance between two measures using the `TwoValueTest` of the `inference` module as well as decompose the comparison using `DecomposeSegregation` from `decomposition`.
+Assume the user would like to compare the segregation of `group_A` between `data_1` and another spatial context `data_2`.
+Therefore, the code below depicts both analysis.

 ```python